Artikash/Textractor/README.md

 All contributions are appreciated!
 Please email (no, I'm not busy!) me at akashmozumdar@gmail.com if you have any questions about the codebase.<br>
 You should use the standard process of making a pull request (fork, branch, commit changes, make PR from your branch to my master).<br>
-Contributing a translation is easy: just translate the strings in text.cpp as well as this README.
+Contributing a translation is easy: just translate the strings in text.cpp as well as this README and the subtitles of the tutorial video.

 ## Compiling

 Before compiling Textractor, you should get Qt version 5.13 and Visual Studio with CMake support.
-You should then hopefully be able to just open the source folder in Visual Studio and build.
+You should then be able to just open the source folder in Visual Studio and build.

 ## Project Architecture